What Is Retargeting

 So obviously, the ability to retarget somebody right within Facebook or right within Instagram or right within YouTube is incredibly powerful on its own but where things really get interesting is when we start talking about multichannel and cross retargeting promotion.

-This is a little more advance but still relatively simple to use if you’ve got those two pixels set up, so let’s dive into that strategy right now.
+This is a little more advanced but still relatively simple to use if you’ve got those two pixels set up, so let’s dive into that strategy right now.

 Your Retargeting Strategy